linker3000/Z80-Board/README.md

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .JED file is ready to upload to the programmer.
 If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

+The GAL chip was later changed to a 22V10 part to provide select pins for the I/O port - see text.

 Because 4Mhz parts were used, this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
 If faster spec parts are used then the board should run at the original design clock speed of 7.3728Mhz, with a serial speed of 115,200BPS.
 You might get away with overclocking a 4Mhz Z80 CPU (YMMV), but the SIO chips are more fussy; a 6Mhz part is apparently OK at the faster speed, but a 4Mhz one is not likely to be happy.

-# IO port
+# I/O port

 The I/O circuit is very similar to the digital I/O port of the RC2014 Z80 kit: https://rc2014.co.uk/modules/digital-io/

-**Note:** (02-Sep-2018) I have reworked this port and the design has changed; I will update these notes later.
+**Note:** (02-Sep-2018) The port has been reworked and the design has changed; I will update these notes later.
 If anyone really is following this board design and making their own, contact me for preliminary advice.
-The port wired as per the RC2014 design will work, but it overlaps with the SIO chip at address $00 and can affect operation of serial port A. The new port is at address $08 and is controlled from the GAL (which is now a 22V10) so the 74x138 decoder is not needed, and only 2 diodes are used for address control (on the GAL).
+The port built as per the RC2014 design will work, but it overlaps with the SIO chip at address $00 and can affect operation of serial port A. The new port is at address $08 and is controlled from the GAL (which is now a 22V10) so the 74x138 decoder is not needed, and only 2 diodes are used for address control (on the GAL).

-The port comprises:
+The (original) port comprises:

 * 74HCT138 3-to-8 decoder
 * 74LS245 TTL octal bus transceiver (hard wired for input only)